colejarczyk/doc/userguide/reward_campaigns/creation/custom.rst

  - **None**
       Any earning rule linked

-   If you choose any other type than *None*, choose one of the **Earning rule** from a dropdown (related to the type choose in previous step)
+   If you choose any other type than *None*, choose one of the **Earning rule** from a dropdown (related to the type chosen in previous step)

 .. image:: /userguide/_images/custom_rule.png
    :alt:   Earning rule

 .. note::

-    Displaying earning rule names will be related with type, chose in previous step.
+    Displaying earning rule names will be related with type chosen in previous step.

     For example, if you set Connect type to Geolocation earning rule, only Geolocation earning rules will be listed.

-8. **Brand info** section allow to upload an image of the reward brand, that will be display in Client cockpit
+8. **Brand info** section allows to upload an image of the reward brand, that will be displayed in Client cockpit

 .. image:: /userguide/_images/reward_brand.png
    :alt:   Brand info